CookedIdeas/nodejs-express-server-project-starter/README.md

 ```

 Port 3000 is used by default if not already used and is authorized.
 If needed, change it in .env file.

+To test the server, make a get request at http://localhost:{YOUR PORT}/api/test

+Happy coding ;)